chonkykai/Projects/README.md

 ## Project 4: Squatmaster3000: Enhancing Squat Performance in Powerlifting Competitions through Computer Vision

-Description: A computer vision project that aims to check and ensure that the exercise performed by an individual is done correctly.
+Description: A computer vision project that aims to tackle the issue of human bias in squat lift evaluation and provide powerlifters a reliable tool that helps them train effectively for competitions.

 Technologies: Python, openCV, Mediapipe